Nicpetz/IRDM-semantic-analysis/README.md

 The implementation takes advantage of the sparsity of the bag-of-words tweet representation to enable the data to be processed on most local machines.

+First, the tweets are scored for relevance to a query using the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) scoring algorithm.
+The number of results returned is capped to 1000 for reasons of required computational power.

+The tweets are then decomposed into **W** and **H** matrices (described below) via NNMF.
+This allows representation of subtopics within the returned tweets.

 The **W** and **H** matrices are learned via the iterative algorithm described in [Lee & Seung](http://www.columbia.edu/~jwp2128/Teaching/W4721/papers/nmf_nature.pdf)'s article in _Nature_.
 The columns of **W** contain the basis vectors or components making up all of the tweets.